Cusicon/tosettledown/README.md

 # Tosettledown
-A Web-based App e-commerce, matchmaking site
+A Web-based App e-commerce and matchmaking site